 - Creating waterway passages.
 A precast box culvert can remove obstructions below the water, restoring habitats for fish and other water-dwelling species.

 - Carving out urban trails.
 A multi-cell design can provide safe passage under highways and greenways for pedestrians and cyclists.

 - Providing underground access.
-Law enforcement agencies in high-density urban settings have used precast box culverts to create an underground path from station to jail, avoiding the use of public streets.
-Box culverts have also supported construction expansion projects, by providing a way to move materials under a street instead of over.
-Precast box culverts are also appearing in rural areas, helping cattle farmers shift stock from field to farm without disrupting traffic.
+Law enforcement agencies in urban settings have used precast box culverts to create underground paths from station to jail.
+Box culverts also providing a way to move materials under a street instead of over.

 - Managing rainwater runoff.
-Multi-cell precast box culvert storage areas can collect rainwater runoff overload and hold it until local water treatment facilities can manage the excess and flow it back into the system.
+Multi-cell precast box culvert storage areas collect rainwater runoff overload and hold it.
+This allows local water treatment facilities the ability to manage the excess and flow it back into the system.